eljojo/faircamp-fork/manual/topics/04 Command-line Arguments.md

 - `--catalog-dir <CATALOG_DIR>` Override catalog directory (default is the current working directory)
 - `--debug` Print debug information for the catalog (no build is performed)
 - `--exclude <PATTERN>` Excludes all file paths that contain the specified pattern from being processed.
 Can be supplied multiple times.
 Matching is done by simple case-sensitive string comparison - no glob/regex
+- `--ignore-errors` By default, a build is interrupted when there are errors (e.g. invalid manifest options).
+With this option the build continues anyway when there are errors.
+Note that some critical errors can not be ignored (permalink conflicts, notably).
 - `--include <PATTERN>` Pass this so only file paths that contain the specified pattern will get processed.
 Can be supplied multiple times.
 Matching is done by simple case-sensitive string comparison - no glob/regex
 - `--manual` Opens the faircamp manual in your browser, does not do anything else
 - `--no-clean-urls` Generate full links, e.g. "/my-album/index.html" instead of "/my-album/".
 Creates a build that is fully browsable from your local disk without a webserver